David Nelson (Utah activist): Policy

 Nelson wrote and lobbied unsuccessfully from 1986 to 1987 for the adoption of a Salt Lake City Council bill which would have created a city human-rights commission and prohibited discrimination including that based on sexual orientation—the first such proposal in Utah.

-He lobbied successfully from 1986 to 1987 for the adoption of a Salt Lake City Police Department policy which requires LGBT sensitivity training for department officers—the first such policy in Utah.
+He lobbied successfully from 1986 to 1987 for the adoption of a Salt Lake City Police Department policy which requires LGBTQ sensitivity training for department officers—the first such policy in Utah.

 He lobbied successfully in 1990 against the Utah State Office of Education recommendation that the local exhibitors of The World of Anne Frank redact educational information about the homosexual victims of the Holocaust.
 He produced and helped distribute fliers and replica pink triangle concentration-camp badges to exhibit-premiere patrons.

 He helped write and lobbied successfully in 1991 and 1992 for the adoption of two Utah Legislature bills which prohibit and study hate crimes—the first such laws in the state.
 He lobbied unsuccessfully from 1992 to 1999 for the adoption of various bills which would have improved the laws.

 He wrote and lobbied successfully in 1992 for the adoption of a Salt Lake County Board of Commissioners bill which prohibits discrimination in county-government employment and services including that based on sexual orientation—the first such law in Utah.
 He lobbied successfully in 1995 against the repeal of the law's "marital status" and "sexual orientation" protections.
 Leaders of the county Gay and Lesbian Employee Association were critical of him and others who opposed the repeal, and said that he "did not speak for GLEA."

 He lobbied unsuccessfully in 1992 against the appointment of controversial former Phoenix Police Chief Ruben Ortega to serve as the chief of the Salt Lake City Police Department.